Rishika-Gour/DataAnalyticsCapstone/README.md

 What is the problem you are trying to solve?
 How can your insights drive business decisions?

-Key tasks: 1.
-Identify the business task 2.
-Consider key stakeholders
+Key tasks: Identify the business task and consider key stakeholders

 Deliverable: A clear statement of the business task